What did you say?

 ‘No!
 We shall not bow down!
 Our turn has come, man-slayer!’

-All of this is perhaps understandable, for an author who proclaimed his mission of enlightenment, of education, of political activism in his written word.
-And it only seems fitting to end this profile with the words he said to Pierre Sipriot on Paris Radio on 6th May 1955, when asked about the author’s mission:
+This use of the classical world is understandable for an author who loudly proclaimed his mission in his written word.
+As he said to Pierre Sipriot on French Radio (Paris), on 6 May 1955:

 This profile was written by Anna Coopey